Nicholas Institute for Environmental Policy Solutions

 Nature-Based Solutions

-Momentum is building around nature-based solutions (NbS)—actions to protect, manage, or restore natural or modified ecosystems that address societal challenges—as a form of sustainable infrastructure.
-The Nicholas Institute hosts a series of conversations with experts to discuss major policy issues relevant to scaling up NbS implementation in the United States.
+Momentum is building around nature-based solutions—actions to protect, manage, or restore natural or modified ecosystems that address societal challenges—as a form of sustainable infrastructure.
+The Nicholas Institute hosts a series of conversations with experts to discuss major policy issues relevant to scaling up implementation of nature-based solutions in the United States.

 Projects